What Are the Consequences of a DUI?

 Getting a DUI Defense Attorney is Essential

 “In a criminal case, I would always recommend that people have a lawyer,” says Larin.
-Speaking from his experience as a defense attorney, Larin adds, “Anytime I see a person in court who doesn’t have a lawyer on any criminal case, I think it’s really, really bad.
-Judges, most of the time, really try to talk people into getting a lawyer” if they don’t have one.
+Speaking from his experience as a defense attorney, he adds, “Anytime I see a person in court who doesn’t have a lawyer on any criminal case, I think it’s really, really bad.
+Judges, most of the time, really try to talk people into getting a lawyer if they don’t have one.”

 Why is it important to have a lawyer?

 “From a lawyer’s perspective, it’s always a good idea to have a lawyer, especially one who has a good reputation with the court and prosecutors or city attorneys.
-[The reason behind] the old adage ‘only a fool represents himself’ [is that] it’s easier for an attorney to talk about you than it is for you to talk about yourself,” says Larin.
+The reason behind the old adage ‘only a fool represents himself’ is that it’s easier for an attorney to talk about you than it is for you to talk about yourself,” Larin explains.